alanchelmickjr/sentient-node-sdk/src/implementation/README.md

 - Queueing uses arrays (or custom async queues) instead of Python's asyncio.Queue.
 - All IDs are strings (ULIDs).
 - Python-specific features (Pydantic, Field, decorators) are replaced with TypeScript idioms.
+- Factory functions are used instead of class constructors for event creation.

 ---